K. D. Dunn

-Keldrick Arthur Dunn (born April 28, 1963) is an American former professional football tight end in the National Football League (NFL) for the St. Louis Cardinals, Tampa Bay Buccaneers, Washington Redskins, and New York Jets.
-He played college football at Clemson University and was selected in the fifth round of the 1985 NFL draft with the 116th overall pick.
+Keldrick Arthur Dunn (born April 28, 1963) is an American former professional football player who was a tight end in the National Football League (NFL) for the St. Louis Cardinals, Tampa Bay Buccaneers, Washington Redskins, and New York Jets.
+He played college football for the Clemson Tigers and was selected in the fifth round of the 1985 NFL draft with the 116th overall pick.
 He is currently the head football coach at Redan High School in Lithonia, Georgia (DeKalb County School District).